 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Schiff Move Free (chondroitin and glucosamine)?
+What should I avoid while taking Schiff Move Free?

 Follow your healthcare provider's instructions about any restrictions on food, beverages, or activity.

-What other drugs will affect Schiff Move Free (chondroitin and glucosamine)?
+What other drugs will affect Schiff Move Free?

 More about Schiff Move Free (chondroitin / glucosamine)

 - Check interactions